 CNN has seemingly taken great pains to downplay what has been revealed in the Twitter Files.

-From justifying the suppression of the Hunter story to attempting to discredit Matt Taibbi and Elon Musk, CNN correspondents are apparently not impressed with what the Twitter Files has told us.
+From justifying the suppression of the Hunter story to attempting to discredit Matt Taibbi and Elon Musk, CNN correspondents are apparently not impressed with what the Twitter Files have told us.

 Real Arbiter of Real Information